 Cornell University defines digital literacy as, “the ability to find, evaluate, utilize, share and create content using information technologies and the Internet.”
 Digital literacy shapes our thinking about what we choose to share and publish online.
 It is the skills that help us make ethical decisions when evaluating sources, or producing our own digital content.

 Online students incorporate principles of digital literacy nearly every day.
 They are tasked with the responsibility of becoming digital citizens, who must appropriately use technology to complete assignments.
-Unlike students in the classroom, online students communicate with instructors, collaborate with peers, and turn in their work using digital mediums.
+They will communicate with instructors, collaborate with peers, and turn in their work using digital mediums.
 That's why it's essential for online students to be digitally literate!

 Digital literacy isn’t just limited to academics.
 It is important to be digitally literate when publishing content for personal purposes as well.
 When sharing a news article on Facebook or posting a comment on a friend's Instagram photo, digital literacy plays a crucial role in each of these interactions.